 - You weren't paying attention since you were worried about your appointment and the hazard was an obvious one

 - Your clothing has something to do with your injury

 - You were somehow walking in a restricted area.

 Here, we have a situation in which a portion of the fault of the accident may be placed on both parties.
 This decision will affect the amount of any financial award that is given to the person who was injured in the accident.
 For example, if the court decides that 20% of the accident was the fault of the injured party and the amount awarded is $100,000, then the person who was injured may only receive $80,000 for their claim.

-It's also important to understand that a pure comparative negligence argument can also be used when bargaining for an out-of-court settlement.After a Slip and Fall Accident, You can Claim for the Following Damages Economic Damages
+It's also important to understand that a modified comparative negligence argument can also be used when bargaining for an out-of-court settlement.After a Slip and Fall Accident, You can Claim for the Following Damages Economic Damages

 - Lost Wages or Future Wages